Hadji Murad: Defection to Russia

 In 1851, a feud broke out between him and Imam Shamil, when Shamil proclaimed his son, Khazi Mohammed, as his successor.
 In a secret meeting, Shamil and his naibs decided that Hadji Murad should be killed.
 An unknown naib warned him and he managed to escape in time, but his family were held captive.
 Hadji Murad surrendered to the Russians, who lionised but mistrusted him.
 He repeatedly asked to be given men and guns to attack Shamil and rescue his family, but received no firm reply.
 He was allowed to move from Tbilisi to the small Muslim town of Noukkha (now Shaki, Azerbaijan) accompanied by a Cossack escort.
 Hadji Murad planned an escape, which he carried out on April 24 (Old style calendar), 1852, during one of his morning rides.
 The Cossack guards were ambushed and killed but the town's garrison, led by Colonel Karganov, tracked Hadji Murad down.
 The Russians were joined by many tribesmen, including Akhmet Khan's son, and Hadji Murad was killed in the ensuing fight.
 The young son of Akhmet Khan cut off the head and sent it to Tbilisi, where it was embalmed and then sent to the Emperor.
-Tolstoy places Murad's death near Belarjik (probably referring to the latterday town of Birinci Biləcik on the Shaki to Qakh road), but a commemorative grave marker is further south near km76 on the Shaki-Zaqatala road.
+Tolstoy places Murad's death near Belarjik (probably referring to the latterday town of Birinci Biləcik on the Shaki to Qakh road), but a commemorative grave marker is farther south near km76 on the Shaki-Zaqatala road.

 Hadji Murad's severed head was finally sent to be kept at the Kunstkamera in St. Petersburg.
 In 2017, his descendants and activists in Dagestan petitioned to retrieve his skull from St. Petersburg and reunite it with the rest of his remains believed to be buried in modern Azerbaijan's Qakh District.
 The Russian government set up an interagency commission to consider the request.